Replace your oil heating with a modern heat pump

 Upfront costs are now lower

-Through the Boiler Upgrade Scheme, homeowners in England and Wales can currently receive a £7,500 grant towards installing an air source heat pump.
+Through the Boiler Upgrade Scheme, homeowners in England and Wales can receive a £7,500 grant towards installing an air source heat pump.
 In Scotland, support can include a grant and an interest-free loan of up to £18,000.

 With the current 0% VAT rate on heat pump installations, the overall cost can be comparable to replacing an ageing oil boiler and storage tank.

-Efficient heating for lower energy use
+Efficient heating for modern homes

 Switching away from oil can also support carbon reduction.
 Heating oil produces around 2.5 kg of carbon per litre burned, along with other pollutants such as NOx, which contribute to poor air quality.